rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-The reason we pass in a *pointer* to an integer rather than the
+As an aside, the reason we pass in a *pointer* to an integer rather
-integer itself is that this is how the actual `each()` function for
+than the integer itself is that this is how the actual `each()`
-vectors works.
-Using a pointer means that the function can be used
+function for vectors works. `vec::each` though is a
-for vectors of any type, even large structs that would be impractical
+[generic](#generics) function, so must be efficient to use for all
+types.
+Passing the elements by pointer avoids copying potentially
+large objects.

-to copy out of the vector on each iteration.
-As a caller, if we use a
+As a caller, if we use a closure to provide the final operator
-closure to provide the final operator argument, we can write it in a
-way that has a pleasant, block-like structure.
+argument, we can write it in a way that has a pleasant, block-like
+structure.

 ~~~~
 # fn each(v: &[int], op: fn(v: &int)) { }
-# fn do_some_work(i: int) { }
+# fn do_some_work(i: &int) { }
 each(&[1, 2, 3], |n| {
-    debug!("%i", *n);
-    do_some_work(*n);
+    do_some_work(n);
 });
 ~~~~